KKW Beauty Model Defends New Concealer Line From Criticism

 Kim Kardashian West's new concealer line hasn't hit the shelves yet, but it's already making waves on social media for its lack of inclusivity.
 As Teen Vogue writes, the celebrity debuted her makeup line's new range of concealers on Instagram and Twitter and the reactions were not all positive.
 Though the campaign featured models of a variety of ages, skin tones, and sizes — representing all 16 shades included in the concealer’s promised range — many noticed that most of the shades cater to lighter skin tones.

 One of the models featured in the campaign responded to claims that the concealers aren't inclusive enough.
-In the comments on the brand's Instagram, Mouna Fadiga responded: "I can tell you that they did not chose (sic) me only to pretend; I had the makeup on and It fits perfectly my skin color.
+Over Instagram, Mouna Fadiga said: "I can tell you that they did not chose (sic) me only to pretend; I had the makeup on and It fits perfectly my skin color.
 I am not wearing any makeup usually so I know when I have it on if it’s good or not and here it was the case, I even keep (sic) it on me and went have diner a friend."

 Advertisement